 A book that covers these details would make a great addition to any survival tool kit, and it means you do not need to devote extra brainpower to remembering tables of facts and diagrams.
-Feel free to add pocket-sized guides with info specific to first-aid or food and water sources, as these areas have vast amounts of knowledge that may not fit in one single book.
-Just make sure you keep backpack space in mind when you are building your library!
+Feel free to add pocket-sized guides with info specific to first-aid or food and water sources, as these areas have vast amounts of knowledge that may not fit in one book.
+Make sure you keep backpack space in mind when building your library!

-There are plenty of great options for a light source, and what you choose depends on the amount of space you have in your pack as well as your anticipated needs.
-Here are just a few options you can choose from (obviously you can have more than one):
+There are plenty of great options for a light source, and what you choose depends on the amount of space you have in your pack and your anticipated needs.
+Here are just a few options you can choose from (obviously, you can have more than one):

 - Propane lantern